-The purpose of Grand Canyon College is to offer college work leading to the bachelor's degree in an environment that is Christian.
+The purpose of Grand Canyon College, as a Christian, liberal arts college, is to offer bachelor's degree programs which emphasize academic excellence in an environment that is genuinely Christian.
 Working toward this purpose, the board of trustees, the administration, and the faculty strive to attract capable, ambitious, and well-balanced young people who can profit by a college education in this environment and who are motivated by ideals of service in the various fields of human endeavor.